 - Cleaning products – more often than not, you have to provide cleaning products and equipment for your regular domestic cleaner.
 End of tenancy cleaners bring the best quality of cleaning products.
 Other than that, they bring the latest technology for cleaning carpets, floors, surfaces, and so on.

 - Schedule, checklist, and prices – end of tenancy cleaners follow a strict checklist, unlike domestic cleaners.
 Domestic cleaners either follow their firms general domestic cleaning checklist, or a custom one made by the client.
 End of tenancy cleaners have a strict schedule and price list.
 They also won’t leave until the job is done.
 Domestic cleaners are paid an hourly rate and will clean for as long as they are paid for.

 - Light fixtures – these are things that you generally overlook when you live in a place.
 That’s why it’s very likely for a regular domestic cleaner to not think to clean light sockets, lamps, shades and light switches.
 It is, however, included in the end of tenancy cleaning checklist that all end of lease cleaners follow.

 - Cleaning places that are easy to forget – End of tenancy cleaners follow an extremely strict checklist and are trained to see even the smallest and unlikely places for dirt.
 Domestic cleaners generally follow a custom list made by the client.

 - Carpet cleaning – end of tenancy cleaners use a hot water extraction method for badly stained carpets.
+Check our local Chelsea carpet cleaning team for more info.
 Domestic cleaners might steam clean if requested.

 - Limescale – domestic cleaners don’t usually bother with these kinds of chores.
 End of tenancy cleaners will get rid of the limescale for you.